-Trisha is an 18-year-old innovator, social entrepreneur, global advocate and inventor of the patented ReThink™ Technology - an effective way to detect and stop online hate.
-She is currently pursuing her undergraduate education at Harvard College in Cambridge, Massachusetts.
+Trisha Prabhu is a 20-year-old innovator, social entrepreneur, global advocate and inventor of ReThink™, a patented technology and an effective way to detect and stop online hate.
+She is currently pursuing her undergraduate education at Harvard University in Cambridge, MA, USA.

-In the fall of 2013, Trisha, then 13 years old, read a news story about the suicide of a 12 year old girl from Florida who had been repeatedly cyberbullied by her classmates.
-She was shocked, heartbroken, and outraged.
-She wondered - how could a girl younger than herself be pushed to take her own life?
-She immediately knew something had to change.
-Deeply moved by the silent pandemic of cyberbullying and passionate to end online hate, Trisha created the patented technology product ReThink™ that detects and stops online hate at the source, before the bullying occurs, before the damage is done.
-Her research has found that with ReThink, adolescents change their mind 93% of the time and decide not to post an offensive message.
+In the fall of 2013, Trisha, then just 13 years old, read the shocking news story of Rebecca Sedwick's suicide.
+After being cyberbullied for over a year and a half, Rebecca, a 12-year-old girl from Florida, took her own life.
+As a victim of cyberbullying herself, Trisha was shocked, heartbroken, and outraged.
+Deeply moved to action by the silent pandemic of cyberbullying and passionate to end online hate, Trisha created the patented technology product ReThink™, that detects and stops online hate at the source, before the bullying occurs, before the damage is done.
+Her globally-acclaimed research has found that with ReThink, adolescents change their mind 93% of the time and decide not to post an offensive message.

-Trisha was invited by President Obama to the White House Science Fair and the Global Entrepreneurship Summit at Stanford University to showcase her work with ReThink.
-She was selected as 2015 Global Teen Leader by the We Are Family Foundation and was conferred the 2016 WebMD Health Hero of the Year Prodigy Award, the Anti-Bullying Champion Award by the International Princess Diana Awards, UK, the Global Anti-Bullying Hero Award from Auburn University, and the Upstander Legacy Celebration Award from the Tyler Clementi Foundation.
+For her advocacy, public service, and her commitment to leading an anti-cyberbullying movement, Trisha was selected as a 2015 Global Teen Leader by the We Are Family Foundation, conferred the 2016 WebMD Health Hero of the Year Prodigy Award, and received the Anti-Bullying Champion Award by the International Princess Diana Awards, the Global Anti-Bullying Hero Award from Auburn University, and the Upstander Legacy Celebration Award from the Tyler Clementi Foundation.
 She is also a proud recipient of several other awards, including the Daily Points of Light Honor, awarded by the George H. W. Bush Foundation for extraordinary social volunteering and service.